 This article features secret Melbourne walks you may have never heard of before but remember to stay at least 1.5m away from other Victorians.
 Very few things can top quiet and refreshing walks in and around parks and streets.
-Furthermore, walks are a great way to get out and about, especially during these unusual times that saw people confined in their houses for months.
-The only problem is people are discovering these hidden secrets, making it increasingly difficult to enjoy quiet walks 🙂
+Keeps you fit and is a great way to get out and about, especially during these unusual times that saw people confined in their houses for months.
+The only problem is people are discovering these hidden secrets, making it increasingly difficult to enjoy quiet walks.

 10 Secret Melbourne walks